Posted on June 4th, 2020

 (Looking for other ways to streamline your budget and protect the environment?
 Check out our complete guide to reducing waste at home.)

-Clean your fridge out at least once a week.
+3. Clean your fridge out at least once a week.

 Despite our best intentions, occasionally losing track of leftovers and other items is almost inevitable.
 Whether it’s because you spontaneously decide to eat out often or miss items other family members have purchased, things sometimes end up sitting in the fridge for longer than intended.
-Cleaning out your fridge each week should therefore be considered a necessary chore: Before you do your weekend grocery shop, take stock of everything you have in your fridge and throw out any leftovers that are more than three days old.
+Cleaning out your fridge each week should, therefore, be considered a necessary chore: Before you do your weekend grocery shop, take stock of everything you have in your fridge and throw out any leftovers that are more than three days old.
 You should also glance over the expiry dates of purchased items and make a plan to use up food that’s close to expiration.

-To keep track of when items will expire, consider placing a white board on your fridge and using an erasable marker to list its contents, along with their expiry dates.
+To keep track of when items will expire, consider placing a whiteboard on your fridge and using an erasable marker to list its contents, along with their expiry dates.
 This way, you won’t have to review every item in your fridge on a weekly basis.

-Don’t be afraid to use bins and baskets in your fridge.
+4. Don’t be afraid to use bins and baskets in your fridge.

-Bins and baskets are useful organizational tools in virtually any area of the home, and the fridge is no exception to this rule.
+Bins and baskets are helpful organizational tools in virtually any area of the home, and the fridge is no exception to this rule.
 In addition to using trays to store raw meat, consider installing a small basket to hold certain fruits (like oranges) that should be stored on their own, outside the fruit drawer.
-Having a bin to hold extra condiments is also a handy way to keep your fridge from looking cluttered, especially if you have a smaller fridge with limited door space.
+A bin to hold extra condiments is also a handy way to keep your fridge from looking cluttered, especially if you have a smaller fridge with limited door space.